lathoub/Arduino-AppleMIDI-Library/README.md

 * Uses callbacks to receive MIDI commands (no need for polling)
 * Automatic instantiation of AppleMIDI object (see at the end of 'AppleMidi.h')

+## Installation
+From the Arduino IDE LIbrary Manager, search for ApleMIDI

 ## Basic Usage
 ```
 #include "AppleMidi.h"